 - Travel Medical - This plan can be purchased for up to one year, and families can choose their coverage up to $2 million per person.
-This plan covers new illnesses and injuries that happen while on the plan, and children under the age of 9 are free with every adult insured on the policy.
+This plan covers new illnesses and injuries that happen while on the plan, but do not cover wellness or maternity.

 Please note: Any of these plans will provide you with a confirmation of coverage, also known as the visa letter, so that you can show proof of coverage during your visa appointment.
 This letter is available immediately after purchase.

 If you need help evaluating insurance for your family, please contact us, and our customer service representatives we will be happy to help.

 If you are a J1 visa sponsor, or work with Cultural Exchange participants and are looking for group insurance options, please visit our sister website Envisage Global Insurance for further information and details about specific options they have.